studiopengpeng/ASCOMETAL/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 = My portfolio does not show any items. =

-Pls install and activate Jetpack plugin, activate the Custom Post Types module and make sure the option 'Enable Portfolio Projects for this site' is checked at the bottom of Settings &gt; Writing page in WordPress admin.
+Pls install and activate the <a href="https://wordpress.org/plugins/portfolio-post-type/" title="Portfolio Post Type">Portfolio Post Type plugin</a> to enable custom post type Portfolio.

 == Screenshots ==
 1. Enable widgets in Plugins > SiteOrigin Widgets > Disabled tab.